tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

 ********************************
-Direct source integration method
+Direct integration of the radiation field
 ********************************

 .. note::

-  The following is provisional information, describing a code path that is right now active in the downbranch scheme.
+  The current implementation only works with the downbranch line interaction scheme.

-One way to increase the speed of the monte carlo procedure is by improving final method of generating the spectra so that the quality of spectra produced by a given amount of packets is increased.
-This is the goal of the source integration scheme of :cite `Lucy99b`, which replaces the simple binning of the escaping packets with a method based on the formal integral of the emergent intensity.
+:cite `Lucy99b` describes an alternative method for the generation of spectram for the supernova ejecta.
+Instead of using the frequency and energy of virtual montecarlo packets to create a spectrum through binning, one can use estimators collected during the montecarlo simulation to formally integrate the radiation field.
+Spectra generated using this method do not contain montecarlo noise directly.
+Here the monte carlo nature of the simulation only affects the strengths of lines and thus the spectra appear to be of better quality.

-The procedure starts with a monte carlo line absorption rate estimator:
+The procedure uses a line absorption rate estimator that is collected during the montecarlo simulation:

 .. math::

-   \dot E_{lu} = \frac{1}{\Delta t V} \left( 1- e^{-\tau_lu}\right) \sum \epsilon
+   \dot E_{lu} = \frac{1}{\Delta t V} \left( 1- e^{-\tau_{lu}}\right) \sum \epsilon

 where the sum is over all the packages in a given shell that come into resonance with the transition :math:`u \rightarrow l` during the monte carlo run, :math:`\epsilon` is the energy of one such packet, and :math:`\tau_{lu}` the optical depth of the line.
-The sum of estimator is implemented in the c code as `increment_Edotlu_estimator` and the prefactor is calculated in the `postprocess` function called at the end of `montecarlo_radial1d` in `montecarlo.pyx` if the `last_run` argument is set to `True`.
-Right now indicating the last run is done in `legacy_run_simulation` by way of a hard coded value.

 After the final monte carlo step, a level absorption estimator is calculated, given by: